Personal, Social & Health Education (PSHE)

 ‘Personal, Social, Health and Economic education (PSHE) is an important and necessary part of all pupils’ education.
 All school should teach PSHE during on good practice.’
 Department for Education, September 2013

 PSHE is currently a non-statutory subject.
 However, section 2.5 of the national curriculum states that all state schools ‘should make provision for personal, social, health and economic education (PSHE)’.
 Following further guidance from the Department for Education, schools are now required to include information about their PSHE education provision when publishing their curriculum.
-The six core areas which all aims are taught are: Me and My Relationships, Valuing Differences, Keeping Myself Safe, Rights and Responsibilities, Being My Best and Growing and Changing, (including British Values, citizenship, Economic Wellbeing and aspects of Careers education).
+The six core areas which all aims are taught are: Me and My Relationships, Valuing Differences, Keeping Myself Safe, Rights and Responsibilities, Being My Best and Growing and Changing.
+These themes also include British Values (BV), citizenship, economic wellbeing and aspects of careers education.

 PSHE at St Michael in the Hamlet